EdsonGermano/socrata-platform-soql-bigquery-adapter/README.md

 You can access the Google Bigquery console for a particular table at [https://bigquery.cloud.google.com/table/your-project-id:your-dataset-id.your-table-name](https://bigquery.cloud.google.com/table/your-project-id:your-dataset-id.your-table-name).

 There are three levels of organization within Bigquery: projects, datasets, and tables.
 Bigquery projects contain datasets, each of which contain tables, which actually store data.
-In the image below, `alpha_49088_1` is a table, `socrata_staging` is a dataset, and `socrata-data` is a project.
+In the image below, `socrata-data` is a project, `socrata_staging` is a dataset, and `alpha_49088_1` is a table.

 **Note**: Your project id is not necessarily the same as your project's name.
 In the image below, `thematic-bee-98521` is the project id.